 What if I don’t get hired because of discrimination?

-If you believe you were not hired – or were fired – because of discrimination, you can file a complaint.
+If you believe you were not hired or were fired because of discrimination, you can file a complaint.

-Your complaint must show that you were treated differently and unfairly because of your:
+Your complaint must show that you were treated differently and unfairly because of your

-- Race, color, ancestry, national origin,
+- race, color, ancestry, national origin;

-- Religion, marital status, sexual orientation
+- religion, marital status, sexual orientation;

-- Age, sex, gender identity or expression, or
+- age, sex, gender identity or expression;

-- Pregnancy or disability (physical or mental)
+- or disability (physical or mental).

-Where do I file a complaint?
+How do I file a complaint?

-Contact the CT Commission on Human Rights and Opportunities (1-800-477-5737 or 1-860-541-3400) and the U.S. Equal Employment Opportunities Commission (1-800-669-4000).
 You do not need a lawyer to file a complaint.